-The accelerator community knows us as the Libera folks.
-It looks like we've left an impression since our story began back in 2003.
-Since then, nine out of ten synchrotron light sources around the world have been equipped with our Libera beam position stabilization systems.
-But Libera is much more than just the sum of its products.
-It means the best possible performance for the price.
-It means innovation, quality, and reliability.
-It means long-term support.
-It is the relationships we have nurtured over the years with our customers that we cherish most.
+"The Libera folks," that's how the accelerator community knows us, and we've made quite an impression since we began our story back in 2003.
+Over the last two decades we have supplied nine out of ten synchrotron light sources around the world with our Libera beam position monitoring and stabilization systems.
+We believe Libera is much more than just the sum of its parts.
+It offers the best possible performance for the price, with pro-active engineering, reliability and long-term support.
+But for us, it is the relationships with our customers that Libera has enabled us to develop over the years that we cherish the most.